 - You must be a tax-paying resident in the state of Louisiana.

-Under the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, all states, including Louisiana, require that healthcare providers automatically offer palms that include mental health and substance use disorder benefits.3
+Under the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, all states, including Louisiana, require that insurance providers automatically offer plans that include mental health and substance use disorder benefits.3

 Medicaid is both a federal and state-funded program that offers healthcare coverage to low-income families.
-When it comes to substance use treatment, Medicaid will cover the basics.
-The basics include:
+When it comes to substance use treatment, Medicaid covers:

 - Initial screenings

 - Intervention assistance